Jet132/AI-Engine/README.md

 AI Engine for neural networks with evolutionary training

 # Example
-The black rectangle needs to eat the green food
+The black rectangle needs to eat the green food and avoid the red enemies

 # api
 * [Setup](#Setup)